Randy Goodrum: Career

 Goodrum wrote songs for each of the Clinton/Gore presidential campaigns, including "A Circle of Friends", which was the closing theme for the 1992 Democratic Convention and "Reunion," and performed the theme live on television for Clinton's first Inaugural Gala.
 "Together as One", written for Kenny Rogers and Trisha Yearwood, was featured during the 1997 Clinton inauguration.
 Goodrum performed on the CBS television special which aired that night.
 His film and television credits include Prancer Returns, Snowden on Ice, Back to School and Stir Crazy.
 He co-wrote the theme for the long-running daytime drama One Life to Live with Dave Grusin.

 Goodrum was inducted into the Nashville Songwriters Hall of Fame in 2000.
 In addition to his work as a songwriter, session player, and producer, he has released six solo albums.
 He also performs together with Jay Graydon as JaR.
 They released their first album, Scene 29, in 2008.

 Goodrum co-wrote "Most of All" for Steve Perry's 2018 album Traces.

+Together with Dave Innis and Bruce Gaitsch Goodrum formed the group GIG, named after the first letters of their surnames.
+The group has released 2 albums so far: "Brave New World" was released in 2018, followed by "Wisdom and Madness" in 2022.